 This Also Goes for Social Media

-Is there anything worse than creating a social media post and graphic only to have no one “like,” comment on or share it?
-You spent time making sure the image was esthetically pleasing, the text aligned with the key messaging, the font was crisp and easy to read, the colors matched the brand, and the content was relevant.
+In PR or marketing, is there anything worse than creating a social media post and graphic only to have no one like, comment on or share it?
+You spent time making sure the image was esthetically pleasing, the text aligned with the key messaging, the caption was pithy, the colors matched the brand and the content was relevant.
 Why didn’t it resonate with your audience?
 Perhaps this apparent failure had nothing to do with the post, but rather the timing of when it was posted.
-The best time to post on LinkedIn, for instance, is toward the middle of the week, between Tuesday and Thursday, and during times that correspond with the morning and evening commute as well as the lunch hour.
+The best time to post on LinkedIn, for instance, is toward the middle of the week, between Tuesday and Thursday, and at times that correspond with the morning and evening commute, as well as the lunch hour.

 Do you have questions about how to time your firm communications to generate the greatest impact?
 Contact me, Lisa Altman, at email@example.com.